-FMDX is the search for long distance FM broadcast stations via unusual radio propgation.
-Most commonly Tropospheric propgation, Sporadic-E, And Meter Scatter.
+FM Broadcast DX is the search for long distance FM broadcast stations via unusual radio propagation.
+Most commonly Tropospheric effects, Sporadic-E, And Meteor Scatter.

-A modern browser is requried to fully view this page
+A modern browser may be required to fully view this page in the future.

-Tropospheric propgation allows VHF signals including FM Broadcast to travel well beyond their intended line of sight range.
-This often incorrectly is called tropospheric ducting when there is several different kinds of tropospheric propgation including scatter, enhancement, and ducting of course.
+Tropospheric propagation allows VHF signals including FM Broadcast to travel well beyond their intended line of sight range.
+This is often incorrectly is called tropospheric ducting when there is several different kinds of tropospheric propagation including scatter, enhancement, and ducting of course.

-Tropospheric enhancement and ducting are both casued by a inversion layer however ducting can allow VHF signals to travel for 1,000 miles or more.
+Tropospheric enhancement and ducting both occur by an inversion layer however ducting can allow VHF signals to travel for 1,000 miles or more.

-Sproadic-E is a unusual form of radio progpation that uses patachy clouds that form sporadically in the E layer of the ionosphere.
+Sporadic-E is an unusual form of radio propagation that uses patchy clouds that form sporadically in the E layer of the ionosphere.

-A single Sproadic-E cloud can allow VHF signals to travel from 500-1600 Miles.
-Extremely short Sproadic-E is rarely seen but can occur down to 350 Miles with a extremely ionized cloud.
+A single Sporadic-E cloud can allow VHF signals to travel from 500-1600 Miles.
+Extremely short Sporadic-E is rarely seen but can occur down to 350 Miles with a extremely ionized cloud.

 Resources and links below.